Termite Foggers (or Bombs): Why You Shouldn’t Use Them

 Can I Use a Fogger for My Attic?

 Don’t do it.
-A termite fogger can kill some bugs in your attic, as well as for any part of your home but as I sai earlier, don’t expect it to be very effective, being that termiticide can’t penetrate wooden floors or any kind of nests.
+A termite fogger can kill some bugs in your attic, as well as for any part of your home but as I said earlier, don’t expect it to be very effective, being that termiticide can’t penetrate wooden floors or any kind of nests.

 Can I Use a Fogger Inside My Home?